Undergraduate student loan

 Part-time study

-Part-time undergraduate students are able to apply for funding from Student Finance England, providing:
+Part-time undergraduate students can apply for funding from Student Finance England, if:

 If you don't live in England, you can find further information on the following websites: